 (G) Funds donated from private sources may be considered the nonfederal share in claiming FFP when the funds meet the following three conditions:

-(1) Funds must be transferred to the local agency and under its administrative control;
+(1) Funds shall be transferred to the local agency and under its administrative control;

-(2) Funds must be donated without any restriction which would require their use for particular individuals or at particular facilities or institutions; and
+(2) Funds shall be donated without any restriction which would require their use for particular individuals or at particular facilities or institutions; and

-(3) Funds must not revert back to the donor's control.
+(3) Funds shall not revert back to the donor's control.

-(H) A CFSA or WDA receiving a provider-related donation can utilize FFP as long as the donation is not returned to the individual provider or related entity and:
+(H) A CFSA or WIOA local area receiving a provider-related donation can utilize FFP as long as the donation is not returned to the individual provider or related entity and:

 (1) The amount of the payment received does not correlate to either the amount of the donation or to the difference between the amount of the donation and the amount of FFP received;

 (2) No portion of the payment made under medicaid to the donor or any related entity varies based only on the amount of the total donation received; and